Home

 The first sentence locates and quantifies the “many people” who endorse content marketing.
 The second sentence takes ownership of the opinion and sets it up to expand in a particular direction.

-4. Write for Your Audience
+4. Write For Your Target Audience

-Other times jargon is a smokescreen for content that either doesn’t make sense or doesn’t say anything.
+Other times, jargon is a smokescreen for content that either doesn’t make sense or doesn’t say anything.
 For example,

 • As a writer, I employ syntax and diction to communicate.